The best sourdough brioche (tangzhong method)

 Sourdough Brioche: Main Dough

-To the right: The dough is shiny and smooth.
+Image to the right: The dough is shiny and smooth.
 It starts to let go of the sides of the bowl and passes the window-pane test.
 Ready to go!

-How to perform the window-pane test
+How to perform the window-pane Test

 The Window Pane test is one of the best ways to tell if you have kneaded your dough long enough.
 Hold a corner of your dough with both hands and slowly stretch it out.
 If you can stretch the dough until it’s thin and nearly translucent (without tearing), it’s ready to go!
 If the dough tears quickly, it needs to be kneaded longer.